AVGO

 Bull case

-Normalized support: Growth, margin, and cash-flow trends are mixed versus the upside case.
+Normalized support: Growth, margin, and cash-flow trends are supportive of the upside case.

 Base case

-Normalized support: Current margin, cash-generation, and balance-sheet profile support the base case.
+Normalized support: Current margin, cash-generation, and balance-sheet profile are mixed.

 Bear case